christophergandrud/cv/cv_web/Gandrud_cv_web.md

 ### Work in Progress

+- On Whose Account?
+Financial Crises, Elections, and the Rules of the Game.
+Book project with Mark Hallerberg.
-- Building Better Bad Banks.
-With Mark Hallerberg.
+- The Financial Regulatory Transparency Index.
+With Mark Copelovich and Mark Hallerberg.
 - Triggering Macroeconomic Policy.
 With Jeffrey Chwieroth.
-- Letting Banks Fail: Federalism and decisions to close troubled banking institutions.
-With Mark Hallerberg.
 - The Rusty Plumbing of Financial Globalization: The Political Economy of National Payment System Reforms.
 With Stefano Pagliari, Irene Spagna, and Kevin Young.
 - Strategic Choices to Use Parliamentary Brawls.
 With Emily Beaulieu.
 - Partisan Biases in Voters' Economic Forecasts.
 With Cassandra Grafstrom.